-Five-Year Review: State Party Afghanistan ratified the convention on 8 September 2011.
-Draft legislation is being prepared to enforce the provisions of the convention.
-Afghanistan has participated in all of the convention’s Meetings of States Parties and served as the convention’s coordinator on victim assistance in 2012–2014.
+Summary: State Party Afghanistan ratified the convention on 8 September 2011.
+Draft legislation is being prepared to enforce its implementation of the convention.
+Afghanistan has participated in all of the convention’s meetings and voted in favor of a UN resolution on the convention in December 2015.
 It has promoted universalization of the convention and condemned new use of cluster munitions.

 In its initial transparency report for the convention provided in 2012, Afghanistan confirmed it has not used, produced, or transferred cluster munitions.
-The national armed forces do not stockpile cluster munitions, but continue to find abandoned weapons, including cluster munitions.
+The national armed forces do not stockpile cluster munitions, but Afghanistan regularly reports the discovery and destruction of abandoned weapons including cluster munitions.

 The Islamic Republic of Afghanistan signed the Convention on Cluster Munitions on 3 December 2008, ratified on 8 September 2011, and became a State Party on 1 March 2012.

-In April 2015, Afghanistan reported that the Ministry of Justice is considering how to amend existing legislation to enforce the provisions of the convention.
-A legislative review has advised that existing law should be amended, while a technical committee has provided input on the need for implementing legislation.
+Afghanistan reported in April 2016 that the Ministry of Justice is preparing draft implementation legislation for the convention.
+Previously, in April 2015, it reported that the Ministry of Justice was considering how to amend existing legislation to enforce the provisions of the convention.
+A 2012 legislative review advised that existing law should be amended, while a technical committee has provided support to the process of preparing the draft.

 Afghanistan participated in most meetings of the Oslo Process that created the Convention on Cluster Munitions, but despite actively supporting the ban objective it did not endorse the Wellington Declaration that would have committed it to participating fully in the formal negotiations of the convention.
 It also did not attend the negotiations in Dublin in May 2008, not even as an observer.
 Afghanistan attended the convention’s Oslo Signing Conference in December 2008 as an observer, but unexpectedly signed the convention near the end of the conference after the representative announced that he had received instructions and authorization to do so.